-Do supplements exceed the maximum daily safe dose?
+Do supplements have more selenium than the maximum safe dosage?

 Most dietary supplements contain up to 200 mcg of selenium per tablet.
 Hence, they’re pretty safe for long-term consumption.

-You can find a wide variety of selenium supplements on Amazon.
+You can find a wide variety of selenium supplements at best prices on iHerb.

 Can I get too much selenium from food?